shecodes-students/kitchen-sessions/README.md

 > Lines starting with a hash are comments and are being ignored when `sshd` reads the file.
 They are intended for instructions and for conveniently providing you with "templates" – settings you can easily enable by removing the hash at the beginning.
 To do this in vim, you move the cursor to the specific line (you can search using `/`) and then press `0` to get to the first column, then `x` to delete the character under the cursor.

-> Whenever you changed `sshd_conf` you need to restart `sshd` in order for the changes to take effect. `sshd` is not consantly checking for changes in that file, instead it reads it once when it starts.

 To restart `sshd` on Linux, you doL

 ``` sh